surfstudio/surf-flutter-app-template/README.md

 ## Workflow in the template repository

-The rules for branches, commits, and pull requests are the same as for a project repository workflow and explained [here](docs/workflow_in_repository.md).
+The rules for branches, commits, and pull requests are the same as for a project repository workflow and explained [below](#workflow-in-a-repository).

 # Application name